brooks-builds/nature_of_code_in_rust/ecosystem/README.md

 # Todo

 * [x] kill the walker if it runs out of energy
+* [x] start with less food
-* [ ] start with less food, but add food every x ticks
+* [ ] implement a food struct that takes care of adding food every n ticks
 * [ ] use delta time
 * [ ] wrap the screen so walkers are never stuck on the edges
 * [ ] poison food